SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Both perl and JS have a strict mode pragma.
 Strict mode pragmas cause programs to fail in certain cases.
+Start strict mode in JS: "use strict";
+in JS, non-strict mode code is called sloppy mode
+In JS, modules and classes are strict by default

 <h2>IO</h2>